Skip to Content

 The following are the common forms of age discrimination:

 • Hiring Discrimination: Age discrimination can occur during the hiring process when employers favor younger applicants over older ones, even if the older candidates are equally or more qualified.
-Job advertisements that specify age preferences or using age-related language (e.g., seeking "recent college graduates") are red flags.
+Job advertisements that specify age preferences or use age-related language (e.g., seeking "recent college graduates") are red flags.

-• Promotion and Advancement Bias: Some employers may bypass older employees for promotions, raises, or leadership positions, assuming that younger employees are more innovative, adaptable, or tech-savvy.
+• Promotion & Advancement Bias: Some employers may bypass older employees for promotions, raises, or leadership positions, assuming that younger employees are more innovative, adaptable, or tech-savvy.
 This bias can limit career growth for older workers.

-• Layoffs and Termination: Older workers are sometimes targeted for layoffs or forced retirement as a cost-cutting measure, despite their valuable experience and contributions.
+• Layoffs & Termination: Older workers are sometimes targeted for layoffs or forced retirement as a cost-cutting measure, despite their valuable experience and contributions.
 Employers may use euphemisms like "early retirement programs" to mask age-based termination.

-• Unequal Pay and Benefits: Age discrimination can also manifest in the form of unequal compensation and benefits.
+• Unequal Pay & Benefits: Age discrimination can also manifest in the form of unequal compensation and benefits.
 Older workers may receive lower salaries, fewer bonuses, or fewer benefits compared to their younger counterparts doing the same job.

 • Age-Based Harassment: Creating a hostile work environment through age-based jokes, derogatory comments, or offensive stereotypes is another form of age discrimination.
 Such behavior can make older employees feel unwelcome, uncomfortable, and disrespected.